The Industries of the Future: Reviews and reception

 Tara D. Sonenshine in the New York Journal of Books called the book a good place to start "if you want to know how to survive and thrive in the fast-paced world of today and how to anticipate the opportunities of tomorrow's information age."
 Sonenshine also called out the book for focusing on women and multiculturalism.
 An article titled "Is predicting the future futile or necessary?" by Stephen Cave in the Financial Times is more critical, saying that Ross focuses on industries with already considerable coverage and investment but Cave points out that "rarely can the future be predicted by extending current trajectories."

+Suzanne Locke, writing for The National, discussed the book's examination of emerging technologies including robotics, cybersecurity, big data, and changing forms of money and markets.
+She also highlighted Ross's discussion of how workers may need to adapt to technological changes in the global economy.

+Publishers Weekly reviewed the book as a survey of emerging developments in technology and industry.
+The review highlighted Ross's discussion of robotics, life sciences, cyberwarfare, women's empowerment, income inequality, and changes in the workplace.
+It also noted the book's discussion of technological and economic developments in countries including Indonesia, Brazil, Chile, Peru, and Mexico.